BuildBoy12-SL/CustomDeathMessages/README.md

 You can add as many death reasons and classes as you want, just make sure to follow the same format.
 If you dont specify a reason or a entire role, the actual death reason will show.

+BTW IF YOU SEE CURLY BRACKETS, {}, INFRONT OF THE ROLE NAME JUST REMOVE THEM

 The allowed death reasons so far are as follows (you can copy and paste these for anyone you want):

       Tesla: